Elite Male Hockey Model (AAA)

 - A mechanism is developed to encourage communication between Elite Level Leagues on matters related to the Development Model.

-- Establish an Affiliation structure that accommodates athlete development under the development model.
+- Establish an Affiliation structure that accommodates athlete development under the model.
 Leagues and Teams within the development system shall be known as the “Elite Stream” of hockey.

 You are expected to try out and play for the team which is in the Elite Draw Zone that you are a resident.
 If you do not wish to play for a team in your Elite Draw Zone, you can apply for “Player Movement” to request to have a tryout with another Elite Draw Zone.